 Yes, Double and Family sailing passes are available to purchase at our Museum shop or over the phone on (09) 373 0800.

 Our sailings are likely to go ahead in wet weather conditions.
-The Museum can water-proof rain jackets as needed.
+The Museum can offer water-proof rain jackets as needed.

 Strong winds may cause cancellations.

 If it proves necessary for the New Zealand Maritime Museum to make any changes or cancellations to dates and/or times of vessel sailings for weather, safety, maintenance and/or operational requirement, staff will endeavour to provide as much notice as is reasonably possible using the contact details provided in your booking, and where possible, your booking will be transferred to a similar sailing.
 If another suitable date is not available, a full refund will be provided.

 Sailing passes for TED ASHBY and NAUTILUS also include admission into the Museum.